 What are the types of ovarian cancer?

-Ovarian cancer falls into three categories because they behave differently, and they require different treatment.
+Ovarian cancer falls into three categories because it behaves differently and it requires different treatments.

 With more than 200 rare forms of cancer identified, there are hospitals, cancer centres and specialist clinicians that continue to research and develop new ways to prevent, treat and manage ovarian cancer.

-At SmartClinics we are dedicated to helping women and families understand and manage ovarian cancer from diagnosis through to ongoing patient care.
+The doctors at SmartClinics are dedicated to helping women and families understand and manage ovarian cancer from diagnosis through to ongoing patient care.

 What is my risk of ovarian cancer?

-Biological traits passed on through one generation to another has been identified as a causefor approximately 20% of women diagnosed, these include:
+Biological traits passed on from one generation to another have been identified as a cause of approximately 20% of women diagnosed, these include:

 Research has shown that other factors may increase the risk of ovarian cancer: